endeavouros-arm/images/README.md

 where 2023 is the year, 01 is the month, 15 is the day.

 When you find the desired image, click on it.
-Under Assets, click on <br />
+Under Assets, for example rpi, click on <br />
 ```
+enosLinuxARM-rpi-latest.img.xz
+AND
-enosLinuxARM-rpi-latest.img.xz and enosLinuxARM-rpi-latest.img.xz.sha512sum
+enosLinuxARM-rpi-latest.img.xz.sha512sum
-OR
-enosLinuxARM-odroid-n2-latest.img.xz and enosLinuxARM-odroid-n2-latest.img.xz.sha512sum
 ```
-In a terminal window, cd into the directory the images were downloaded to. <br />
+In a terminal window, cd into the directory the images were downloaded to.
+Then run <br />
 ```
 $ sha512sum -c enosLinuxARM-rpi-latest.img.xz.sha512sum
-OR
-$ sha512sum -c enosLinuxARM-odroid-n2-latest.img.xz.sha512sum
 ```
 should show image check is OK